CorrelAid/hnh25_iac/README.md

-## Infrastrucure as Code Repository for [Hackbase](https://hackbase.correlaid.org/) - The Hackathon Challenge board of the [Hack and Harvest 2025](https://www.hackandharvest.farm/)
+## Infrastrucure as Code Repository for dribdat.correlaid.org - The Hackathon Challenge board of the [Hack and Harvest 2025](https://www.hackandharvest.farm/)

-- Hackbase is a self-hosted [dribdat](https://dribdat.cc/) instance.
+- This is a self-hosted [dribdat](https://dribdat.cc/) instance.
 - Find a user guide for dribdat [here](https://dribdat.cc/usage.html)

 ## User Information